 • Fluency and accuracy in reading across a wide range of contexts throughout the curriculum.

 • Knowledge of an extensive and rich vocabulary.

 • An excellent comprehension of texts.

 • The motivation to read for both study and for pleasure.

 • Extensive knowledge through having read a rich and varied range of texts.

 We use a systematic phonics approach for teaching early reading skills.
-Letters and Sounds is the core phonics scheme taught at Homefields and this is supplemented by Jolly Phonics in Foundation Stage.
+Essential Letters and Sounds is the core phonics scheme taught at Homefields.

 Guided Reading is an important part of our curriculum.
 Children work in small groups or a whole class approach to develop their reading comprehension skills and a deeper understanding of texts.

 At Homefields, children are given the opportunities in all areas of the curriculum to develop their speaking and listening essential characteristics skills: